adambraimbridge/n-conversion-forms/README.md

 ```

 Simple utility to use in conjunction with the `app-banner` partial that performs user agent sniffing.
 It will remove the App Store or Play Store link which ever is not relevant for the platform the user is on.

+### TrialBanner

+Displays banner for trial only.
+Designed to take in dynamic period `trialDuration`.
+If period is not present, then default 30 day period would be used

 ### Country